Name: William COFFEY

 I didn't understand the concept of a "horse power wood saw", so did a bit of digging.
 In the late 19th century horses were often used to power various equipment, in a way similar to this picture:

 The horse(s) walked in a circle, turning a gear in the center.
 The power was transmitted from the "power" in the center to the machinery, via the "tumbling rod" lying across the ground - -which the horses had to step over on each circuit.
 If this were a "wood saw", the saw would be the machine on the right.
-(The above is obviously a "one horsepower" unit.
-Following shows a unit with six "sweeps", each sweep powered with a "team" of horses.
-That would be a "twelve horsepower" unit, and it is being used to run a threshing machine.)
+The above is obviously a "one horsepower" unit.

 There's no mention of how many horses Grandpa Coffey's work group was using, but in any event the forces could be quite significant if something came apart.
+(I suspect this sort of arrangement might be similar to the mechanics that Ben and William were using to lift coal from their Indiana mine, see earlier discussion?)

 Spouse: Malcena BARBRE